CNC

 A reboot killed everything but a power off, wait, on made it better with a wifi connection.

-However clicking the icon ended up with a "System policy prevents wi-fi scans" dialog and a system hang when trying to password it.
+However clicking the icon ended up with a "System policy prevents wi-fi scans" pop-up and a system hang when attempting to password it.

 Applications | Settings | Advanced Network Configuration